Riddle on learning from Randy Orton, wanting to be a top talent | “Out of Character”

 "Well, Randy is one of the greatest storytellers in professional wrestling history — not that I can't tell a story — but I feel like Randy has helped me tell better stories.

-"I think with me and Randy together, it's awesome, because Randy is such a serious character.
-So, for him to kind of drop his guard a little bit, give me some trust and some friendship.
-I'm always there for him, I’m his right-hand man.
-I’m his bro for show.
+"I think with me and Randy together, it's awesome because Randy is such a serious character.
+So for him to kind of drop his guard a little bit, give me some trust and some friendship, I'm always there for him.
+I’m his right-hand man.
+I’m his bro, for sho.
 I'm there all the way.

 "I think, because of that, it's like a dynamic we've never seen.

-Could this pairing with Orton, though, be the start of something bigger for Riddle in WWE?
+Could this pairing with Orton be the start of something bigger for Riddle in WWE?

 Their story being a focal point of the show every Monday appears to be somewhat of a test for "The Original Bro" — to see if he can carry a top-tier story with someone on the level of The Viper in the future.